 Like most major companies, Planned Parenthood has worked hard to stay technologically relevant, devising texting and chat services that make their services readily available to patients and interested parties.
-Now, they’ve introduced Roo, a bot specifically designed for teens who’s ready to answer questions 24/7.
+Now they’ve introduced Roo, a bot specifically designed for teens, equipped to answer their most pressing questions.

-Roo was developed by experts and psychologists who compiled data and interviewed teens in order to build the necessary database for the app.
-Once their research concluded, Planned Parenthood and web design company Work & Co agreed that the best way to reach teens would be through a chat bot, since this is the method of communication most high schoolers prefer.
+Roo was developed by experts and psychologists who interviewed teens in order to build the necessary database for the app.
+Once their research concluded, Planned Parenthood and web design company Work & Co. agreed that the best way to reach teens would be through a chat bot, since this is the method of communication most high schoolers prefer.
 When accessing Roo through a smartphone, users will answer a couple of questions until they reach the chat box.

-From there on, questions will remain private and confidential.
-If teens are confused and don’t know what to ask, they can scroll through a list of frequently asked questions.
-Although there’s all sorts of information available on the internet, Planned Parenthood believes that teens should get their information from verified sources.
+From there on, the questions submitted will remain private and confidential.
+If teens are confused and don’t know what to ask, they can scroll through a list of prompts.
+Although there’s all sorts of information available online, Planned Parenthood believes that teens should get their information from verified and trusted sources.